As healthy as this breed usually is, Maine Coon cats and asthma are not unheard of.

 It is a good idea to provide flea and tick medication for your cat if it goes outside.

-Here’s a great guide to applying flea treatment on a Maine Coon cat.
+Here’s a great guide to Applying Flea Treatment On Maine Coon Cats.

 Common food allergies in cats include: